 - License loss of 45-90 days

-- Hardship license available after enrollment in program on limited basis
+- Hardship license available after enrollment in program on a limited basis

 Penalties for First Conviction Under Age 21